ibm-cloud-docs/openshift/odf-virt-performance.md

 ## Configuring OSD pod resource limits
 {: #odf-virt-osd-resources}

-Object Storage Daemon (OSD) pods are responsible for data placement and replication.
-For high I/O virtualization workloads, you can increase the CPU and memory limits on OSD pods to prevent resource bottlenecks.
+Object Storage Daemon (OSD) pods store data and participate in data placement and replication.
+For high I/O virtualization workloads, you can increase the CPU and memory limits on OSD pods to help reduce resource bottlenecks.

 ### Check current OSD resource limits
 {: #odf-virt-osd-check}

-Before modifying resource limits, check the current CPU and memory settings assigned to your OSD pods.
+Before you modify resource limits, check the current CPU and memory settings that are assigned to your OSD pods.
+Note the current requests and limits so that you can compare them with actual usage and with the updated values later in the process.

 ```sh
 oc get pods -n openshift-storage -l app=rook-ceph-osd \